Qutbuddin Mubarak Shah: Death

 Khusrau Khan convinced Mubarak Shah to allow him to raise an army of Baradu Hindus by arguing that all other nobles (maliks) had their own groups of followers.
 He enlisted several soldiers at Bahilwal (near Mount Abu and in the province of Gujarat.
 According to Tughluq Nama, this army included 10,000 Baradu horsemen, and was commanded by several Hindu chiefs (rais and ranas).

 Next, Khusrau Khan contacted officers who resented Sultan Mubarak Shah.
-Bahauddin, a dabir who had quarreled with the Sutan over a woman, joined the Baradu coinspiracy.
+Bahauddin, a dabir who had quarreled with the Sultan over a woman, joined the Baradu coinspiracy.
 Yusuf Sahi, Shaista (son of Muhammad Qirrat Qamar), and some other officers also joined Khusrau Khan.
 Initially, the Baradus planned to kill the Sultan during a hunting expedition in Sirsawah, but Yusuf Sahi and his colleagues opposed the plan arguing that the Sultan's army would kill the conspirators in an open field.
 Instead, they suggested killing the Sultan in the royal Hazar Sutun palace, and capturing all the nobles at the palace.
 Khusrau Khan then told the Sultan that he wanted his men to be granted access to the palace, so that they could meet him without requiring him to leave the Sultan's company.
 The Sultan obliged, and subsequently, every night 300-400 Baradus started entering the palace.
 They assembled in the former chambers of Malik Kafur on the ground floor of the palace, which had been assigned to Khusrau Khan.

 On 7 May 1320, Qazi Ziyauddin, a teacher of the Sultan, suggested an investigation into the assembly of the Baradus.
 However, the Sultan angrily dismissed the suggestion, and none of the nobles dared to make a similar suggestion.
 Barani claims when the Sultan told Khusrau Khan about Qazi Ziyauddin's suggestion, Khusrau khan won over his confidence by making love with him.